monzool/A-Search-for-BASH-Scripting-Alternatives/README.md

 ```

 <br>
-The target installation process is a bit unconventional - but actually is quite usefull for a static embedded environment.
+The target installation process is a bit unconventional - but actually is quite useful for a static embedded environment.
 During build of mruby all desired extensions and libraries are set in the build configuration, and the ending build will include only what was enabled.
 An answer on the [arduino forum](https://forum.arduino.cc) formulates its like this:

 >Main advantage of mruby over ruby is size, which can be crucial on embedded systems.
 The sole mruby executable weights 2.2Mb and it is completely self contained, including most of the standard library, plus commodities like RegExp, IO, Socket, File, and the Yun module.
 The mruby-gems, rather than being loaded and parsed runtime, are precompiled into byte code at build time, and directly statically linked into the executable.
 Once you have a cross-build system is rather easy to build a custom mruby interpreter with a custom set of gems.
 Furthermore, mruby-gems can easily mix methods implemented in C or mruby in the same class/module.